rosedive/Project/README.md

 * Application structure

 * Poject Name
-Library Management System
+Book Library App

 *  Overview

-A college library management is a project that manages and stores books information electronically according to students needs.
+A Book Library App is a project that manages and stores books information electronically according to students needs.
 The system helps both students and library manager to keep a constant track of all the books available in the library.
 It allows both the admin and the student to search for the desired book.

 * concept
-A Library Management System is a software built to handle the primary housekeeping functions of a library.
+A Book Library App is a software built to handle the primary housekeeping functions of a library.
 Libraries rely on library management systems to manage asset collections as well as relationships with their members.

 * Function List
 * user creation, update, show or view, approve and delete functions